25 Business Internships for High Schoolers in 2025

 Duration: Eight weeks

 Established in 2004, the Bank of America Student Leaders program provides opportunities for high school juniors and seniors to develop leadership and job-related skills.
-300 students from diverse communities are selected each year to work in paid internships with nonprofits like the Boys and Girls Clubs of America.
-The internships are for eight weeks over the summer.
+Three hundred students from diverse communities are selected each year to work in paid internships with nonprofits like the Boys and Girls Clubs of America.
+The internships take place for eight weeks over the summer.
 As part of the experience, students participate in a week‐long Student Leadership Summit in Washington, D.C.
-Interns also receive lessons in Better Money Habits to help prepare them for success in the workforce.

 8. Interns4Good Internships